+Moving On Preference

-7.Moving On Preference: for current supportive housing program participants (Shelter Plus Care, Family Unification Program, and Continuum of Care Permanent Supportive Housing with whom AMHA has executed an MOU) who have volunteered and meet the eligibility requirements to obtain a tenant based housing choice voucher.
-This preference is available whenthe supportive housing program is fully utilized per the grant agreement or is otherwise approvedby the Housing Placement Manager or their designee.
+For current supportive housing program participants (Shelter Plus Care, Family Unification Program, and Continuum of Care Permanent Supportive Housing with whom AMHA has executed an MOU) who have volunteered and meet the eligibility requirements to obtain a tenant based housing choice voucher.
+This preference is available when the supportive housing program is fully utilized per the grant agreement or is otherwise approved by the Housing Placement Manager or their designee.
 (Use of this preference for Continuum of Care participants will be capped at 20 participants across all programs).

-8. Involuntary Displacement by Government Action Preference: involuntarily displaced by government action applicants are applicants who have been involuntarily displaced by government action and are not living in standard, permanent replacement housing, or will be involuntarily displaced within no more than six (6) months from the date of verification by the PHA.
+Involuntary Displacement by Government Action Preference

+Involuntarily displaced by government action applicants are applicants who have been involuntarily displaced by government action and are not living in standard, permanent replacement housing, or will be involuntarily displaced within no more than six (6) months from the date of verification by the PHA.
 Families are considered to be involuntarily displaced if they are required to vacate housing as a result of the following situation:

 Federal, state or local government action related to code enforcement, public improvement, development, PHA relocation due to demolition, capital improvements, modernization, or rehabilitation, or deemed uninhabitable due to disaster (e.g. flood, fire, earthquake).
 If the owner of the property is an immediate family relative and there is no previous rental agreement, and the applicant has been part of the owner's family immediately prior to application, the applicant will not be considered involuntarily displaced.
 Eligible applicants living in property acquired by the PHA will be given involuntary displacement points.

-9. Rent Burden, Homeless/Substandard Preference:
+Rent Burden, Homeless/Substandard Preference Rent Burden

-A.Rent Burden: for families paying more than 30% of their income for rent and utilities, commencing before they were selected from the waiting list and continuing through the verification of preference, see page 7-16 (Reference Admissions and Continued Occupancy Policy).
+For families paying more than 30% of their income for rent and utilities, commencing before they were selected from the waiting list and continuing through the verification of preference, see page 7-16 (Reference Admissions and Continued Occupancy Policy):

-- a.
-For purposes of this preference, "Family Income" is Gross Monthly Income as defined in the regulations. - b.
-"Rent" is defined as the actual amount due under a lease or occupancy agreement calculated on a monthly basis without regard to the amount actually paid, plus the monthly amount of tenant supplied utilities which can be either: - i.
-The PHA's reasonable estimate of the cost of such utilities, using the Housing Choice Voucher Program Utility Allowance Schedule; or - ii.
-The average monthly payments the family actually made for these utilities in the most recent 12-month period, or if information is not obtainable for the entire period, the average of at least the past three months. - c.
-An applicant family may choose which method to use to calculate utility expenses.
-Any amounts paid to or on behalf of a family under any energy assistance program must be subtracted from the total rent burden if included in Family Income. - i.
-To qualify for the Rent Burden preference, the applicant must pay rent directly to the landlord or agent. - ii.
-If the applicant pays their share of rent to a cohabitant and is not named on the lease, the PHA will require both verification from the landlord that the applicant resides in the unit, and verification from the cohabitant of the amount of rent paid by the applicant. - iii.
-If the applicant is subletting, the lessor must have the legal right to sublet. - d.
-Members of a cooperative are "renters" for the purposes of qualifying for the preference.
+- For purposes of this preference, "Family Income" is Gross Monthly Income as defined in the regulations. - "Rent" is defined as the actual amount due under a lease or occupancy agreement calculated on a monthly basis without regard to the amount actually paid, plus the monthly amount of tenant supplied utilities which can be either: - o The PHA's reasonable estimate of the cost of such utilities, using the Housing Choice Voucher Program Utility Allowance Schedule; or - O The most recent month's cost of utilities owed by the family.
+If rent burden cannot be determined by current utility cost, then the average monthly payments the family actually made for these utilities in the most recent 12-month period, or if information is not obtainable for the entire period, the average of at least the past three months. - An applicant family may choose which method to use to calculate utility expenses.
+Any amounts paid to or on behalf of a family under any energy assistance program must be subtracted from the total rent burden if included in Family Income. - o To qualify for the Rent Burden preference, the applicant must pay rent directly to the landlord or agent. - o If the applicant pays their share of rent to a cohabitant and is not named on the lease, the PHA will require both verification from the landlord that the applicant resides in the unit, and verification from the cohabitant of the amount of rent paid by the applicant. - o If the applicant is subletting, the lessor must have the legal right to sublet. - Members of a cooperative are "renters" for the purposes of qualifying for the preference.
 In this case, "rent" would mean the charges under the occupancy agreement.